jexxa-projects/Jexxa/tutorials/BookStoreJ16/README.md

 ### Use of Java records

 When implementing a business application using DDD one of the most important aspects is to provide a semantically elegant and consistent solution for implementing the DDD pattern elements.
-Apart from using annotations, you should try to use the best possible syntax provided by the programming language to focus on the semantic meaning of the source code.
+In previous tutorial `BookStoreJ` we saw that annotations can help to indicate a specific pattern element.
+In addition, you should try to use the best possible syntax provided by the programming language to focus on the semantic meaning of the source code.

 One of the major changes in Java 16 is the official support for Java [records](https://openjdk.java.net/jeps/359).
 They are especially designed for classes holding immutable data.
 Apart from a compact syntax they also provide valid implementations of `equals()`, `hashCode()`, and `toString()`.
 Therefore, they are suitable for the following DDD elements.